 2. Water Cooling Systems

-In computers, water cooling is a method used to reduce the temperature of computer processors and sometimes other components such as graphics cards.
+In computers, water cooling is a method used to reduce the temperature of computer processors and sometimes other components such as graphic cards.

 Processor speeds have increased dramatically in recent years.
-As a result, the heat given off by the processors has also increased.
-As have the noises associated with the appliances.
-For example the fans, which serve to keep them at a safe temperature.
+As a result, the heat given off by the processors have also increased.
+As have the noises associated with cooling down appliances, for example processor fans.

 Water Cooling System Cons